 1 - Generate Leads > 2 - Nurture Leads > 3 - Convert Leads

 Somebody showing interest in your product by filling in a form, or exchanging with your chatbot is generally considered a warm lead.
-And a warm lead is a great start, however the competition and the growing deficit of attention span has now made nurturing a lead more important than the initial contact.
+And a warm lead is a great start, however the competition and the growing deficit of attention p has now made nurturing a lead more important than the initial contact.

 That’s where an SDR comes in!
 A sales development representative will contact a warm lead to educate this potential client with demos, webinars and general Q+A sessions.
 An SDR will need to be trained on the product to be able to answer mosts questions but they will also have a good level of empathy, always putting themselves in the clients shoes.